l-bellier/cva6-ffturbo/README.md

 Moreover, all `printf` used in software application will be displayed into the **transcript** window of Questa Sim and save into **uart** file to the root directory.

-> Simulation may take lot of time, so you need to be patient to have results.
+> Simulation may take a lot of time, you need to be patient to have results.

 Simulation is programmed to run 10000000 cycles but the result is displayed before the end of simulation.